Debt Consolidation Loans for Bad Credit: How to Qualify in 2026

 Can I get approved for a debt consolidation loan with a 580 credit score and no cosigner?

 Yes, several lenders specifically serve borrowers in this credit range without requiring cosigners.
-Upstart accepts minimum scores of 580, Avant works with scores as low as 550-580, and Universal Credit's minimum is 560.
+Upstart uses alternative data with no formal minimum, Avant works with scores as low as 550-580, and Universal Credit's minimum is 560.
 However, approval also depends on your income, debt-to-income ratio, and employment stability.
-Expect higher interest rates (28-35% APR) and potentially smaller loan amounts than borrowers with better credit would receive.
+Expect higher interest rates (often near 30-36% APR) and potentially smaller loan amounts than borrowers with better credit would receive.

 What should I do if I'm denied for a debt consolidation loan?

-If denied, consider nonprofit credit counseling agencies that offer debt management plans—these don't require credit approval and can negotiate reduced interest rates with your creditors.
-You might also explore credit union membership for more flexible lending criteria, secured loans using collateral, or waiting 6-12 months while improving your credit score through on-time payments and reduced credit utilization.
+If denied, consider nonprofit credit counseling agencies that offer debt management plans, which don't require credit approval and can reduce credit card APRs to 6-10% through creditor negotiations.
+You might also explore credit union membership for more flexible criteria (with rates capped at 18% APR at federal credit unions), secured loans using collateral, or waiting 6-12 months while improving your credit score.
 Each option has distinct advantages depending on your specific financial situation and goals.

 Compare Debt Consolidation Options in Ohio